awsdocs/amazon-comprehend-developer-guide/doc_source/cer-annotation-csv.md

 It's important to put your annotations in a properly configured CSV file to reduce the risk of errors\.
 To manually configure your CSV file, the following must be true:
 + UTF\-8 encoding must be explicitly specified, even if its used as a default in most cases\.
-+ The first line must contain the column headers: `File`, `Line`, `Begin Offset`, `End Offset`, `Type`\.
++ The first line contains the column headers: `File`, `Line` \(optional\), `Begin Offset`, `End Offset`, `Type`\.

-We highly recommended that CSV input files are generated programmatically to avoid potential issues\.
+We highly recommended that you generate the CSV input files programmatically to avoid potential issues\.

-The following example uses Python to generate a CSV for the annotations shown above:
+The following example uses Python to generate a CSV for the annotations shown earlier:

 ```
 import csv